 Hiring services like ibLE

 In our experience, a remote personal assistant is an area where you really do get what you pay for.
 It’s why we started ibLE, a way for entrepreneurs and companies to hire a personal assistant who’s already been vetted by our team, without having to actually hire them.
-In our case, this means paying an initial one-off £250 registration fee.
-However the benefit is that we know all of the PAs personally and therefore can match you with the right PA for your requirements.
 This saves time interviewing and checking out their credentials.
 It also means if you aren’t happy or would prefer a different service, you can swap out your PA easily.
-Lastly, you only get billed in 5-minute increments so we really do make every minute count, which is often the worry when hiring any remote member of staff.
+Lastly, it is a pay-as-you-go service and you only get billed in 5-minute increments so we really do make every minute count, which is often the worry when hiring any remote member of staff.

 4. Connect with your potential PA